-Note that, although we fix the Ce abundances of each star to derive astrophysical qf-values, the Ce abundances are still uncertain within the range of $\lesssim 0.3$ dex (standard deviations, Section 4.1).
-The Ce abundances scale the resultant qf-values: for example, if the Ce abundance is altered by the standard deviation (Table 2) to the positive direction, the derived gf-values are also affected by the same degree to the negative direction.
+Note that, although we fix the Ce abundances of each star to derive the astrophysical gf-values, the Ce abundances are still uncertain within the range of ≤ 0.3 dex (standard deviations, Section 4.1).
+The Ce abundances scale the resultant gf-values: for example, if the Ce abundance is altered by the standard deviation (Table 2) in the positive direction, the derived gfvalues are also affected by the same degree as in the negative direction.
 Furthermore, it should be noted that the Ce abundances in Luck (2014) as well as the astrophysical gfvalues here were derived under the assumption of LTE.
 Non-LTE treatment may affect the abundances of heavy elements (e.g., Mashonkina et al. 2005), especially in supergiants.
-This may result in systematic changes in the derived qf-values.
-Nevertheless, the fact that the derived qf-values are consistent among samples suggests that the Ce abundance of each star adopted in this work is reasonable.
-Independent measurements of stellar parameters may be able to reduce the uncertainties in the astrophysical qf-values, but this is beyond the scope of this work.
-The uncertainties present here are found not to significantly affect the final results on kilonova spectra, as discussed in Section 5.
+This may result in systematic changes in the derived gf-values.
+Nevertheless, the fact that the derived gf-values are consistent among the samples suggests that the Ce abundance of each star adopted in this work is reasonable.
+Independent measurements of their stellar parameters may be able to reduce the uncertainties in the astrophysical gf-values, but this is beyond the scope of this work.
+The uncertainties present here are found not to affect the final results for the kilonova spectra significantly, as discussed in Section 5.